 Food and water available?
 Please provide your own food and water.
 There are no picnicking or trash facilities, but groups can bring lunches and eat outdoors on the grass.
 The park has a pack-in, pack-out policy.

 Bus parking available?
 Yes, parking is available at the Gilbert & Bennett Community Cultural Center on New Street in Georgetown, CT.
-Click here for a map to the bus parking lot.

 Where does the program meet?
 Burlingham House Visitor Center